Discontinuous motions of limit sets: Pointwise convergence for points other than tips of crowns

 \section{Pointwise convergence for points other than tips of crowns}

-In this section, we shall prove that for any $\zeta \in S^1 (= \Lambda_G)$ that is not a crown-tip, $c_n (\zeta) \to c_\infty (\zeta)$ where the $c_n$'s denote Cannon-Thurston maps.
-Our argument follows the broad scheme of \cite[Section 5.5]{mahan-series2} but technically is considerably more involved.
-In particular, we need to deal with several cases that did not arise in \cite{mahan-series2}.
+In this section, we shall prove that for any $\zeta \in S^1 (= \Lambda_G)$ that is not a crown-tip, $\{c_n (\zeta)\}$ converges to $c_\infty (\zeta)$, where the $c_n$ and $c_\infty$ denote Cannon-Thurston maps as in Theorems \ref{pointwise convergence} and \ref{non-continuous}.
+Our argument follows the broad scheme of \cite[Section 5.5]{mahan-series2} but is considerably more involved technically.
+In particular, we need to deal with several cases which did not arise in \cite{mahan-series2}.

-We consider the universal covering $p: \tilde S\rightarrow S$, identifying $\tilde S$ with $\HHH^2$ and the deck group with $\pi_1(S)$ as before.
+We consider the universal covering $p: \widetilde S\rightarrow S$, identifying $\widetilde S$ with $\HHH^2$ and the deck group with $\pi_1(S)$ as before.
 Fix basepoints $o_{\HHH^2} \in \HHH^2$ and $o_{\HHH^3} \in \HHH^3$ independent of $n$.
 Let $\zeta$ be a point in $\Lambda_{G}$ (= $\partial G$ or $\partial_h G$ according as $S$ is closed or finite volume non-compact) such that $\zeta$ is not a crown-tip.
 Let $r_\zeta: [0,\infty) \rightarrow \HHH^2$ be the geodesic ray from $o_{\HHH^2}$ to $\zeta$.
 The representation $\rho_n$ induces a map $\Phi_n: \HHH^2 \rightarrow \HHH^3$ such that $\Phi_n(\gamma x)=\rho_n(\gamma) \Phi_n(x)$.
 By Proposition \ref{ptwisecrit}, it suffices to show that the EPP condition holds for $r_\zeta$.